nhejazi/ser2021_mediation_workshop/05-preliminaries-estimation.md

 - We have arrived at identification formulas that express quantities that we care about in terms of observable quantities
-- That is, these formulas express what would have happened in hypothetical worlds in terms of quantities observable in this world
+- That is, these formulas express what would have happened in hypothetical worlds in terms of quantities observable in this world.
 - This required **causal assumptions**
   - Many of these assumptions are empirically unverifiable
   - We saw an example where we could relax the cross-world assumption, at the cost of changing the parameter interpretation
   - and where we could relax the positivity assumption, also at the cost of changing the parameter interpretation
 - We are now ready to tackle the estimation problem, i.e., how do we best learn the value of quantities that are observable?
 - The resulting estimation problem can be tackled using **statistical assumptions** of various degrees of strength
   - Most of these assumptions are verifiable (e.g., a linear model)
   - Thus, most are unnecessary (except for convenience)
   - We have worked hard to try to satisfy the required causal assumptions
   - This is not the time to introcuce unnecessary statistical assumptions
-  - The estimation approach we will introduce reduces reliance on these statistical assumptions
+  - The estimation approach we will introduce reduces reliance on these statistical assumptions.

 ### Computing identification formulas if you know the true distribution

 - The mediation parameters that we consider can be seen as a function of the joint probability distribution of $O=(W,A,Z,M,Y)$
 - For example, under identifiability assumptions the natural direct effect is equal to
   \begin{equation*}